Srubnaya culture: Distribution

 The Srubnaya culture occupied the area along and above the north shore of the Black Sea from the Dnieper eastwards along the northern base of the Caucasus to the area abutting the north shore of the Caspian Sea, west of the Ural Mountains.
 Historical testimony indicate that the Srubnaya culture was succeeded by the Scythians.

 In the early 2nd millennium BC, the Lola culture in the North Caucasus came under increasing pressure from the Srubnaya culture, who were advancing from the Middle Volga region.
 By 1800 BC, the Srubnaya replaced the Lola population.
 The Lola culture had previously replaced the local variants of the Catacomb culture.
 The physical type of the Lola population was very different from that of the Srubnaya and Catacomb populations.

 Characteristics

 The Srubnaya culture is named for its use of timber constructions within its burial pits.
 Its cemeteries consisted of five to ten kurgans.
 Burials included the skulls and forelegs of animals and ritual hearths.
 Stone cists were occasionally employed.
 Srubnaya settlements consisted of semi-subterranean and two-roomed houses.
 The presence of bronze sickles, grinding stones, domestic cattle, sheep and pigs indicate that the Srubnaya engaged in both agriculture and stockbreeding.

 The use of chariots in the Srubnaya culture is indicated by finds of studded antler cheek-pieces (for controlling chariot horses), burials of paired domesticated horses, and ceramic vessels with images of two-wheeled vehicles on them.
 The predecessor of the Srubnaya culture, a variant of the Abashevo culture known as the Pokrovka type, is considered to be an important part of the early 'chariot horizon', representing the rapid spread of the 'chariot complex'.

+The people of the Srubnaya culture were patrilineal, patrilocal and patriarchal.
+They were also monogamous.
+The eldest brother in a family likely had a higher social position than his siblings.